-One of the primary aspects of the residential system is to provide a living environment conducive to successful study.
-The Wardens must be proactive in ensuring that the right conditions for study prevail, and that there is a consistent and unambiguous emphasis in the residence on the primary reason for being at University: to get a degree.
-Regular awards and pubic congratulations to academically successful students in the residence is one way of achieving this spirit.
+One of the primary aspects of the Residential system is to provide a living environment conducive to successful study.
+The Wardens must be proactive in ensuring that the right conditions for study prevail, and that there is a consistent and unambiguous emphasis in the residence on the primary reason for being at

+University: to get a degree.
+Regular awards and pubic congratulations to academically successful students in the res is one way of achieving this spirit.
 In addition, Wardens must monitor the academic progress of all students in their residence, usually by meeting with each student at least once a semester - preferably before exams.
 In cases where students are experiencing difficulties, timeous intervention can prevent a great deal of heartache.
 Options for assistance include:

-- Discussing the matter with the student to understand the nature of the problem often it is not academic and can be solved in different ways. - A referral to the Dean of the appropriate Faculty in the case of a student taking too many subjects.
-A referral to a Head of Department if the problem is subject-specific.
-A referral to lecturers in the Centre for Research, Teaching & Learning (CHERTL):
+- 1. Discussing the matter with the student to understand the nature of the problem often it is not academic and can be solved in different ways. - 2.
+A referral to the Dean of the appropriate Faculty in the case of a student taking too many subjects. - 3.
+A referral to a Head of Department if the problem is subject-specific. - 4.
+A referral to lecturers in the Centre for Research, Teaching & Learning (CHERTL)

 Judith Reynolds Humanities 8866

-Nkosinathi Madondo Science 8946
+Leela Pienaar Science 8945

 Karen Ellery Science 8864

-Ivy de Vos Commerce 8867
+Oscar Eybers Commerce 8944

-- Referral to the Careers Centre (Ms. Christine Lewis) if the problem relates to bad subject choices and worries about future career. - Referral to the Counselling Centre, who run group workshops on Anxiety management and Study Skills. - Setting up informal volunteer mentoring programmes between successful senior students in your res who have done similar subjects. - Regular feedback and sustained interest in the student's progress.
+- 5. Referral to the Careers Centre (Ms Sarah Green) if the problem relates to bad subject choices and worries about future career. - 6.
+Referral to the Counselling Centre, who run group workshops on Anxiety management and Study Skills - 7.
+Setting up informal volunteer mentoring programmes between successful senior students in your res who have done similar subjects. - 8.
+Regular feedback and sustained interest in the student's progress.